 - Warranty coverage.
 In a perfect world there would be no warranties needed.
 But ice cream is still fattening, we still have rainy days and Mondays, and vinyl cutters occasionally malfunction.
 That’s why all of our cutters come with warranty coverage ranging from six months to three years depending on the model.
 You can generally find the basic warranty listed at the bottom of a specifications chart.

 Help when you need it

 The final consideration when choosing a vinyl cutter isn’t a feature on the equipment, it’s a feature of the vendor from whom you purchase it.
 Like good tracking and precise cutting, it can be critical to the efficient operation of your fledgling sign and graphics business.
 Choose a supplier who is ready, willing, and able to provide the technical support you’ll need as you negotiate the learning curve.
 SignWarehouse provides outstanding support for our legions of customers.
 Because we understand that one size doesn’t fit all, we offer a variety of Support options, depending on customer preference.
-And every SignWarehouse customer receives free lifetime support via access to the Tech Support Blog and knowledge base, including video tutorials Click here to view the array of options we offer.
+Most vinyl cutters offered by SIGNWarehouse come with complimentary Gold Support to help you get up and running.
+Contact Us for prompt, professional product support.
+And every SignWarehouse customer receives free lifetime support via access to the Product Support Blog and knowledge base, including video tutorials, drivers, and more.